firolightfog/Yolow/README.md

 The concept of the module is based on Sha#Bang!
 Modules [Stochastic Sequencer Grid](https://library.vcvrack.com/Sha-Bang-Modules/StochSeqGrid) but the implementation is greatly simplified (clock, layout, operation).

 -----

+### SeqP16
+This module is *deprecated*:zzz:.
+RouteSeq replaces it with more steps and features.
+Anyway SeqP16 was a tricky 4-step sequencer that returns one of the 16 channels of a polyphonic input (POLY IN).
+To advance the step a clock (see CLK) is needed.
+Red LEDs indicate the active step.
+Setting any of the knobs to zero will randomly select one of the input channels.
+(Recommended reading: [musical dice game](https://en.wikipedia.org/wiki/Musikalisches_Würfelspiel).)

 ### tHex
 This module is *deprecated*:zzz:.
 [Nibble Sequencer](https://library.vcvrack.com/CountModula/NibbleTriggerSequencer) of Count Modula is built on the [same concept](https://github.com/countmodula/VCVRackPlugins/issues/89) but provides better features.